 A frozen embryo transfer, or FET, is a kind of IVF treatment where a cryopreserved embryo created in a full IVF cycle is thawed and transferred to a woman’s uterus.

 Most of the time, a frozen embryo transfer takes place when there are “extra” embryos after a conventional IVF cycle.
 Initially a “fresh” embryo transfer was preferred.
 However, some doctors are recommending elective frozen embryo transfer—also referred to as a “freeze all” approach—where a fresh transfer is not attempted.
 In this case, all embryos are cryopreserved and transferred in a FET cycle in the next month or so.
-At Indo Nippon IVF, we strongly believe in the “Freeze All “ approach thanks to our excellent Embryo Freezing Program, led by Goral Gandhi.
+At Indo Nippon IVF, we strongly believe in the “Freeze All “ approach thanks to our excellent Embryo Freezing Program, led by Goral Gandhi, Laboratory and Scientific Director, Indo Nippon IVF.
 Goral Gandhi is a pioneer in the field of eggs and embryo freezing in India and has trained over 500 doctors and embryologists in this technique.

 You may choose to have a FET-IVF cycle due to the following conditions and circumstances.